 - safety criticality and objectives are defined and achieved during development

 - requirements are traceable to source code and test cases

 - all stages of the software development lifecycle are adequately documented.

-ALM for Software Development in the Aviation, Aerospace & Defense Industries
+Challenges of Compliance in Aviation, Aerospace & Defense Development

-Key to obtaining certification of airworthiness is the guidance (and de facto standard) that is known as DO-178B, and its updated version DO-178C (RTCA DO-178B and C, or EUROCAE ED-12B or C).
-In Europe, functional safety certification is supported by the CASS scheme to assess compliance with IEC 61508 and related standards.
+Key to obtaining certification is the guidance (and de facto standard) that is known as DO-178B, and its updated version DO-178C (RTCA DO-178B and C, or EUROCAE ED-12B or C).
+In Europe, functional safety certification is supported by the CASS Scheme to assess compliance with IEC 61508 and related standards.

 RTCA/DO-254, titled Design Assurance Guidance for Airborne Electronic Hardware, is another important standard that provides guidance to the development of airborne electronic hardware systems.
 DO-254 can be regarded as a counterpart to DO-178C, and their combination aims to ensure the safety and reliability of avionics equipment containing both hardware and software components.